Debunking the Randomness of Kickers in Fantasy Football

 |Player||Positional Finish||Offense Rank in Passing Yards||Total Passing Yards|

-If we look at last year’s top 10 legs, half of them came from offenses among the top 10 in total passing yards, with a few landing just outside.
+If we look at last year’s top 10 legs, six of them came from offenses among the top 10 in total passing yards, with a few landing outside.

 Look to the Third Down